Partial Identification of Nonseparable Models using Binary Instruments: Abstract

 \section{Abstract}

 In this study, we explore the partial identification of nonseparable models with continuous endogenous and binary instrumental variables.
-We show that structural function is partially identified when it is monotone or concave in an explanatory variable. \cite{d2015identification} and \cite{torgovitsky2015identification} prove the point identification of the structural function under two key assumptions: (a) the conditional distribution functions of an endogenous variable given the instruments have intersections and (b) the structural function is strictly increasing in a scalar unobservable variable.
-However, we demonstrate that, even if the two assumptions do not hold, monotonicity or concavity provides an identifying power.
-Point identification is achieved when the structural function is flat or linear in explanatory variables in a given interval.
+We show that the structural function is partially identified when it is monotone or concave in the explanatory variable. \cite{d2015identification} and \cite{torgovitsky2015identification} prove the point identification of the structural function under a key assumption that the conditional distribution functions of the endogenous variable for different values of the instrumental variables have intersections.
+We demonstrate that, even if this assumption does not hold, monotonicity and concavity provide identifying power.
+Point identification is achieved when the structural function is flat or linear with respect to the explanatory variable over a given interval.
+We compute the bounds using real data and show that our bounds are informative. \if0 Keywords: nonseparable models, partial identification, endogeneity, shape restrictions, unobserved heterogeneity, instrumental variables. \fi